From ABC to KPZ: Associated martingales

 Now, in the first line we apply the standard version of the second order Boltzmann--Gibbs principle, and in the second and third we use the new formulation proposed in Theorem~\ref{thm:BG_v2}, so that overall the previous display equals

-As in the previous cases, the terms in the last two lines of the last display are negligible when $N\to\infty$ and the only term that survives is the term in the first, so that $\mcb {Z}^{N,-}_t(f)$ has KPZ behaviour {(for $\gamma=1/2$)}.
+As in the previous cases, when $N\to\infty$, the terms in the last two lines of the last display {only produce a massive term} and the only term that survives is the first, so that $\mcb {Z}^{N,-}_t(f)$ has KPZ behaviour {(for $\gamma=1/2$)}.